The fundamental criticism is that we are getting a Google-shaped web rather than a web-shaped Google, due to Google’s defacto monopoly position.

 Sadly, we also have to keep walking along the insane lines Google keeps painting.
 Sometimes it’s like those light cycles from Tron, where you try to avoid the walls, but they keep coming close to you.

 In his post involving the penalty against Doc Sheldon’s blog, he says

 Enough with the penalties and get into a model where if you don’t like a link, you don’t count it rather than issuing penalties.

-I really believe Google is transitioning from being on the defensive, to being on the offensive.
-Fear building is continuing to grow, and it’s definitely off to a hot start in 2014.
+I really believe Google is transitioning from being on the defensive to being on the offensive.
+The fear building is continuing to grow, and it’s definitely off to a hot start in 2014.

 Here’s an interesting comment found on Ycombinator.com, which aptly explain Google’s autocratic approach to penalizing sites across its index.